Home / Know Your Rights / Arizona

 Fine Limits

-No statutory dollar cap — fines must be expressly authorized by governing documents and reasonable in amount
+No statutory dollar cap — fines must be reasonable and authorized by governing documents

 📋